 Why do I need salt?

-One thing to keep in mind if you are using a coarser-ground salt is that this will require extra care when making brines, because it dissolves more slowly.
-It is essential that you dissolve as much salt as you can into your brine, because this determines the final taste and overall outcome of your cheese.
-A fully-saturated brine will not always be fully dissolved, but the lesser saturated brines should be attended to with carefulness.
+For brining hard cheese, keep in mind that a coarser salt will require extra care when making brines, because it dissolves more slowly.
+It is essential that as much salt as possible is dissolved in water when preparing brine, because this determines the final taste and overall outcome of the cheese.
+Some salt in fully saturated brine will remain undissolved.
+Learn more about different saturation levels of brine in our article, Brining Hard Cheeses.